 These partnerships are pivotal for advancing our research and play a crucial role in enhancing Heriot-Watt's enterprising research culture.
-They help to bolster key priority areas such as empowering research-based careers, championing collegiality, and enhancing the recognition, openness and integrity of our research.
+They help to bolster key priority areas such as; empowering research-based careers, championing collegiality, and enhancing the recognition, openness and integrity of our research.
 By fostering an environment that values collaboration and innovation, the University is paving the way for significant advancements in its chosen research fields.
 In 2023/24 almost 300 different organisations engaged with us in research, enterprise and talent development initiatives.
-In research and enterprise alone, a total of 56 projects were supported by our industry partners.
+In Research and Enterprise alone, a total of 56 projects were supported by our industry partners.

 Our entrepreneurial ecosystem has flourished, bolstered by initiatives like the Barclays DeepTech Launchpad, which this year has supported six companies, and the Entrepreneur-in-Residence program.
-Our entrepreneurs were among the CleanTech companies who showcased their innovations during the 28th United Nations Climate Change Conference (COP 28) in Dubai through an interactive and digital exhibit.
-The Showcase was supported by the Foreign Commonwealth and Development Office (FCDO) who will provide ongoing business development support to the CleanTech companies well beyond COP 28.
+Our Entrepreneurs were among the Cleantech companies who showcased their innovations during COP28 in Dubai through an interactive and digital exhibit.
+The Showcase was supported by the Foreign Commonwealth and Development office (FCDO) who will provide ongoing business development support to the CleanTech companies well beyond COP28.

 Our emergent companies were prominently featured in the Converge Challenge, Scotland's premier enterprise competition.
-In 2023/24 we secured three winners: ROCKITTechnology (supporting net zero ambitions through locking greenhouse gases deep underground), Fantasy Fibre Mill (connecting regenerative agriculture to ethical fashion) and YailLab (an Al-empowered platform which uses data to better estimate the health of large batteries used for grid applications).
+In 2023/24 we secured three winners: ROCKIT Technology (supporting net zero ambitions through locking greenhouse gases deep underground), Fantasy Fibre Mill (connecting regenerative agriculture to ethical fashion) and YailLab (Al-empowered platform which uses data to better estimate the health of large batteries used for grid applications).

-We also took a major step towards creating a 'space cluster' at the Edinburgh Campus with Edinburgh City Council approving milestone plans for a £2.5m, state-of-the-art telescope station at the University's Research Park on the western outskirts of the capital.
+We also took a major step towards creating a 'space cluster' at the Edinburgh campus with Edinburgh City Council approving milestone plans for a £2.5 million, state-of-the-art telescope station at the University's Research Park on the western outskirts of the capital.
 The Hub Optical Ground Station (HOGS) will demonstrate and test satellite quantum secure communications to counter cyberattacks and is part of a collaboration with the Universities of Bristol, Heriot-Watt, Strathclyde, and York, with space engineering expertise provided by the Science and Technology Facilities Council's RAL Space Facility.